“How soon after an IUI does implantation occur?”

 Typically, this phenomenon is triggered by your hormones changing during the first weeks after IUI.

 Note: Intake of progesterone supplements may also trigger such signs, or they could simply be regular symptoms of PMS.
+Some individuals may notice physical changes after IUI.
+However, these symptoms can also be caused by hormonal changes, fertility medications or premenstrual symptoms, and cannot confirm pregnancy.

 The only way to know for sure is to wait for that pregnancy test.
 Those two weeks can be long, so try not to analyse every little change your body makes.